-The information in this report that relates to Aeon Metals Limited's Exploration Targets, Exploration Results and Mineral Resources other than for the Walford Creek Deposit is based on information compiled by Mr Dan Johnson who is a Member of the Australian Institute of Geoscientists and who has sufficient experience relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (the "JORC Code").
-Mr Dan Johnson is a full-time employee of Aeon Metals Limited and consents to the inclusion in this Report of the Exploration Targets, Exploration Results and Mineral Resources other than for the Walford Creek Deposit in the form and context in which they appear.
+The information in this report that relates to Aeon Metals Limited's exploration results is based on information compiled by Mr Dan Johnson who is a Member of the Australian Institute of Geoscientists and who has sufficient experience relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (the "JORC Code").
+Mr Dan Johnson is a full-time employee of Aeon Metals Limited and consents to the inclusion in the presentation of the exploration results in the form and context in which they appear.

-APPENDIX 3 - JORC Code, 2012 Edition - Table 1 Walford Creek
+JORC Code, 2012 Edition - Table 1 Walford Creek